 None of this, though, discourages those addicted to the high a tattoo brings, say experts.
 There is a small but definitive number of people who are addicted to tattoos, according to doctors.
 People have different ways of dealing with life.
 And for some, it’s getting a tattoo.

 Tattoo addiction has also given rise to more people lining up for tattoo removal treatments.
 It can take 10-12 sessions to remove a tattoo.
-More importantly, if more than 50 per cent of your body is covered with tattoos, your skin may not be able to fight UV damage effectively.
-Moreover, while there is risk of infection, tattooed portions of the body also heat up quicker under the sun, affecting body’s temperature regulation.
+More importantly, if more than 50 percent of your body is covered with tattoos, your skin may not be able to fight UV damage effectively.
+Moreover, while there is a risk of infection, tattooed portions of the body also heat up quicker under the sun, affecting the body’s temperature regulation.

 At the National Laser Institute Med Spa, our Laser Tattoo Removal specialists can fade one tattoo to change its appearance, get rid of outdated or poor artwork for good, or fade it just enough so you can place a new tattoo on top of an old one.
 When you come in for your free consultation, you can meet with our wonderful staff to determine how many treatments you specifically need and how far apart your treatments need to be scheduled.